edom/work/edom.github.io/index.md

 - *This website may contain mistakes.*
     - Use with caution.
     - Compare with other independent sources.
+- *This website may contain comments by others.*
+    - I am not responsible for those.
 - How to use this website
     - Follow the links that interest you:
         - [Intelligence]({% link intelligence.md %})